 May 21, 2020: A Council Committee met to review community member assessor applications.

-June 10, 2020: Council appoints three to five community members to participate in the assessment center.
+June 3, 2020: Council appointed three community members (with two alternates) to participate in the assessment center.

-Late June/July: Council interviews finalists and appoints new Town Attorney.
+July 2020 (tentative): Council appoints new Town Attorney.

 What is a Town Attorney?